-- Whether the student is currently in receipt of any funding from the 16-19 Bursary Fund and to what value - Whether the young person has received travel training, is able to travel independently and the ability to access public transport. - The nature of the young person's special educational needs, disability and/or learning difficulty.
-This includes the physical ability of the young person to walk, accompanied as necessary by a responsible adult, to the learning provision or to a pickup point. - Distance and journey time from the young person's home to establishments of education and training. - The cost of assistance and alternative means of transport. - The nature of the route or alternative routes which the young person could reasonably be expected to take. - The reasons why a young person wishes to attend one establishment rather than another. - Whether the establishment is named in the young person's EHCP and whether there are alternative suitable schools or colleges that the student could attend closer to home. - Supporting evidence from professionals involved with the young person and their family.
+- Whether the student is currently in receipt of any funding from the 16-19 Bursary Fund and to what value. - Whether the young person has received travel training, is able to travel independently and the ability to access public transport. - The nature of the young person's special educational needs, disability and/or learning difficulty.
+This includes the physical ability of the young person to walk, accompanied as necessary by a responsible adult, to the learning provision or to a pickup point, as well as sensory/behavioural needs. - Distance and journey time from the young person's home to establishments of education and training. - The cost of assistance and alternative means of transport. - The nature of the route or alternative routes which the young person could reasonably be expected to take. - Whether the establishment is named in the young person's EHCP and whether there are alternative suitable schools or colleges that the student could attend closer to home. - Supporting evidence from professionals involved with the young person and their family.